 Have you heard about major data breaches like the Equifax hack, which exposed millions of personal records, or the WannaCry ransomware attack, which disrupted hospitals, businesses, and governments worldwide?
 Closer to our home, Mærsk and Demant, two of Denmark's leading companies, fell victim to cybercrime, suffering a combined loss of 2.5 billion DKK.
 While the financial impact is staggering, these incidents highlight a critical reality.
 Cyber threats like these highlight the urgent need for secure digital infrastructure.
 How can we protect sensitive information, build trust in online systems, and design security from the ground up?
 Cybersecurity tackles these critical challenges, making it one of the most important and rapidly evolving fields in computer science today.

-PhD studies: Following the BSc program or after the first year of the MSc program you can apply for admission to the PhD program in computer science.
+PhD studies: After the first year of the MSc programme, you can apply for admission to the department's PhD programme in computer science.
+All positions are fully-funded.

 Industry: Huge demand for CS graduates in the Aarhus region.
 There are many software companies or general companies with large IT departments in Aarhus and in Denmark, e.g. Cryptomathic, Partisia, Sepior, Concordium, Chainalysis, etc.